joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 The old, familiar, blocking model of waiting for things is just an `await` keyword away.

 An interesting consequence was a new difference between a method that awaits before returning a `T`, and one that returns an `Async<T>` directly.
 This difference didn't exist in the type system previously.
+This, quite frankly, annoyed the hell out of me and still does.
 For example:

     async int Bar()  { return await Foo(); }
     Async<int> Bar() { return async Foo(); }